open-keychain/open-keychain.github.io/index.md

 We are not actively participating in the development of each of these third-party apps.
 No security audits have been done by us and, thus, we cannot provide any security guarantees.

-### Independent Security Audit

-The auditing company Cure53 performed an intensive security audit of OpenKeychain.
-The security experts summarize their final result with “[...] none of the spotted issues were considered to be of a critical severity in terms of security implications.
-The latter is a significant and impressive result for an app of this complexity and relevance.”

 ### Permissions